DecisionNeurosciencePsychopathology/fMRI_R/README.md

-graphic.threshold=0.95,                              #Threshold for graphic purposes whichttest = c("paired","onesample"),                #Which t-test to perform at the group level, support running both group_id_sep=c('a','b'),                             #What is the group identifier for the group separation !Be careful on using this along with the proc_id_subs argument nuisa_motion=c("nuisance","motion_par","motion_outlier") #What to include as additional ev regressors, all three possible can be include at once motion_type="fd",                                    #Which motion sensor evaluation criterion to use, default is 'fd', also support 'dvar' motion_threshold="default"                           #The threshold for motion sensor, default is fd-0.9; dvar-20 ))
+graphic.threshold=0.95,                              #Threshold for graphic purposes whichttest = c("paired","onesample"),                #Which t-test to perform at the group level, support running both group_id_sep=c('a','b'),                             #What is the group identifier for the group separation !Be careful on using this along with the proc_id_subs argument nuisa_motion=c("nuisance",                           #What to include as additional ev regressors, all three possible can be include at once
+               "motion_par",
+               "motion_outlier")
+motion_type="fd",                                    #Which motion sensor evaluation criterion to use, default is 'fd', also support 'dvar' motion_threshold="default"                           #The threshold for motion sensor, default is fd-0.9; dvar-20 ))